Mentoring

 Business Evidence

-Examples of Mentoring *
+Strengths, weaknesses and examples of Mentoring *

-* The Mentoring Business evidence section is for members only.
-Please log in or subscribe to view the Business Evidence of Mentoring.
+* The business evidence section is for premium members only.
+Please contact us about accessing the Business Evidence.

 Business Application

-Measures of Mentoring *
+Implementation, success factors and measures of Mentoring *

-* The Mentoring Business application section is for members only.
-Please log in or subscribe to view the Business application of Mentoring.
+* The business application section is for premium members only.
+Please contact us about accessing the Business application.

 Professional Tools

-Mentoring Videos *
+Mentoring videos and downloads *

-* The Mentoring Professional tools section is for members only.
-Please log in or subscribe to view the professional tools of Mentoring.
+* The professional tools section is for premium members only.
+Please contact us about accessing the professional tools.

 Further Reading

-Mentoring References (4 of up to 20) *
+Mentoring references (4 of up to 20) *

-- Botha, D. (2007) Mentoring Revisited.
+• Botha, D. (2007) Mentoring Revisited.
 Advances in Library Administration and Organization, Vol. 24, pp. 151-89.

-- Chandler, D.E.
+• Chandler, D.E.
 (2011) The Maven of Mentoring Speaks: Kathy E. Kram Reflects on Her Career and the Field.
 Journal of Management Inquiry, Vol. 20(1), pp. 24-33.

-- Eby, L.T.
+• Eby, L.T.
 (1997) Alternative Forms of Mentoring in Changing Organizational Environments: A Conceptual Extension of the Mentoring Literature.
 Journal of Vocational Behavior, Vol. 51(1), pp. 125-44.

-- Eby, L.T. and Lockwood, A. (2005) Protégés’ and Mentors’ Reactions to Participating in Formal Mentoring Programs: A Qualitative Investigation.
+• Eby, L.T. and Lockwood, A. (2005) Protégés’ and Mentors’ Reactions to Participating in Formal Mentoring Programs: A Qualitative Investigation.
 Journal of Vocational Behavior, Vol. 67, pp. 441-58.

-* The Mentoring further reading section is for members only.
-Please log in or subscribe to view the further reading of Mentoring.
+* The further reading section is for premium members only.
+Please contact us about accessing the further reading.